 Kevin McCaffree is an assistant professor of sociology at the University of North Texas.
 He publishes widely in sociological theory (especially of religion and morality) and criminology.
 He is the author of three books, over a dozen peer-reviewed articles or handbook chapters and is currently series co-editor (with Jonathan Turner) of Evolutionary Analysis in the Social Sciences.
 Upcoming projects include a sociological theory of threat and group formation (When Groups Come Apart: Fission-Fusion Dynamics in Human Societies.
 New York, NY: Routledge) and continued work documenting how changes in routine activities are reducing the American crime rate.

-Andrew Franks, PhD, conducts research at Central Michigan University, and is Chair of Secular Coalition for Michigan.
+Andrew Franks, PhD, conducts research at Pacific Lutheran University in Tacoma, Washington, and is Chair of Secular Coalition for Michigan.
 His research focuses on the intersection between non-religion and politics as well as political stigma-by-association with atheists.
 He also conducts research on economic inequality and criminal justice issues.
 In addition, Andrew addresses social issues through political activism and punk rock music.